qtproject/qt-apps-neptune-ui/README.md

 * modules - QML modules and assets to be imported (e.g. import controls 1.0)
 * boards - visual ui tests for easier development
 * apps - container for the different applications used within the system UI
-* am-dummyimports - Application Manager dummy imports for running within qmlscene
 * plugins - QML and other plugins needed for fully functional UI (e.g. reading the media from database)

+Please note that am-dummyimports - the Application Manager dummy imports for running within qmlscene/qmllive - have been moved to the application-manager repository.

 # Preparation